Peter Hegedus

-Peter Hegedüs (born 21 August 1976) is a Hungarian/Australian writer, director and producer of both documentary and fiction films.
-He is also the grandson of the former Prime Minister of Hungary, András Hegedüs.
+Peter Hegedüs (born 21 August 1976) is a Hungarian-Australian writer, director and producer of both documentary and fiction films.
+He is the grandson of the former Prime Minister of Hungary, András Hegedüs.
 Hegedüs' work explores critical social justice issues.
 His most recent film, Sorella's Story, was selected to screen at the Venice International Film Festival.

 Early life

 Peter Hegedüs was born in Budapest, Hungary and moved with his mother and his sister to Brisbane, Australia in 1991.
 In 1995, Hegedüs was accepted into the film program at the Queensland College of Art.
 At twenty-one, he produced and directed his first major project, a TV documentary, which marked the beginning of a professional career in filmmaking.